 Nam Dinh Textile Museum

-Since 1889, Nam Dinh Textile Factory has been one of the largest factories in Vietnam with 6,000 workers, this is the cradle that helped the working class at that time grow.
-The Textile Museum has an area of nearly 1.2 hectares, owning a classic French architectural style, inside today is divided into many exhibition spaces with different themes.
-Coming here, you will admire the fabric and clothing products of Vietnam, but the sewing machines and weaving machines contributed to the glory of the country’s textile industry in the previous centuries.
+Since 1889, Nam Dinh Textile Factory has been one of the largest factories in Vietnam, with 6,000 workers.
+This is the cradle that helped the working class at that time grow.
+The Textile Museum covers an area of nearly 1.2 hectares and features a classic French architectural style.
+Inside, it is divided into many exhibition spaces, each with a different theme.
+Upon arriving here, you will admire Vietnam’s fabrics and clothing products, but the sewing and weaving machines also contributed to the glory of the country’s textile industry in previous centuries.

 Dong Que Museum

-Coming Dong Que Museum, visitors will be able to visit ancient house models with tiled roofs, earthen walls… and visit gardens and fish ponds.
+At the Dong Que Museum, visitors can see ancient house models with tiled roofs and earthen walls, as well as gardens and fish ponds.
 This is also a place highly appreciated by many tourists, suitable for families with young children.
-You can order lunch at the museum and enjoy rustic, rural dishes of Nam Dinh such as gai cake, sticky rice, boiled chicken, boiled meat with soy sauce… The entrance fee is 5,000 VND per person.
+You can order lunch at the museum and enjoy rustic, rural dishes from Nam Dinh, such as gai cake, sticky rice, boiled chicken, and boiled meat with soy sauce.
+The entrance fee is 5,000 VND per person.

 Ecotourism areas and caves